Cognitia-AI/gamebot-competition/README.md

     is_round_over (boolean): Has the round ended yet?

 * Command: Contains the Command class which represents the command which will be passed to the game by the bot for the next time instance.
-Contains Buttons objects for the respective player from which you are playing.
+It contains Buttons objects for the respective player from which you are playing.
 A command to the game will only consist of the buttons you want the bot to press at the next time instance.

 * Controller: Contains the socket connection logic, communication logic and the main game loop.

-### What you have to do?
+## What you have to do?

+You have to implement the fight function in the bot.py or Bot.java file.
+The fight function takes as input a GameState object representing the input from the game at the current time instance and a string indicating which player is playing through this program.
+You will have to use the information provided in the GameState object, set the buttons accordingly in the Command object and return that Command object from this function.
+A simple example is provided for your reference in the 'bot' file of both the APIs.
+In this example, the 'up' button is always being set to true which causes the bot to repeatedly jump in the game.

+### Submission

+You will have to submit the 'bot' file, all your helper classes and heler files and a README in which you will have to explain to us in detail how to run your code/solution on our machine for the tournament.
+The README should contain all the steps to set up and install the software dependencies or the libraries which you have used and to run your code.
+This submission will be done via a Google Form which will be shared with you one or two days before the deadline.

+#### Deadline: 11th April (Wednesday) 11:55 pm.
+Please be sure to observe the deadline.

+#### We hope that a thorough reading of this document will be able to answer most of your questions.
+But still you if you have queries, you can contact the event head or vice head.

+#### To run two bots at the same time (Optional)

+To run two bots at the same time and to make them fight each other, you will have to run both your bots at the same time.
+One with the command-line argument '1' and the other with the command-line argument '2'.
+Also be sure to select two players in the game in the VS Battle mode.